karol11/reactive_json/README.md

 ReactiveJSON works in a slightly different paradigm:
 * Like SAX/StAX it parses data on the fly without building intermediate DOM.
-* But unlike them, ReactiveJSON doesnt feed application with the stream of tokens, instead it allows app to query for the data this application needs.
+* But unlike them, ReactiveJSON doesn't feed application with the stream of tokens, instead it allows app to query for the data structures this application expects.

 ## Example:

-Application has Point and Polygon classes:
+Application has two classes - a Point and a Polygon:

 ```C++
 struct point{